maueroats/teaching/content/intermediate-cs/pv-proj/pv-drawh.md

 draft: false
 #type: slide
 #theme: white
-description: "Use multiple helper functions to create a big draw handler."
+description: "Use multiple helper functions to create a draw handler that draws multiple moving objects."
 ---

-Combining draw handlers works just like [combining tick handlers]({{% relref "pv-tick-handler.md" %}})
+Combining draw handlers works just like [combining tick handlers]({{% relref "pv-tick-handler.md" %}}).

 The best signature for a draw handler helper is: